The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Scalar field on flat FLRW

 For $z \in \CC \setminus \{-1,-2,\dotsc\}$ this defines a distribution (by analytic continuation, cf.\ Chap.
 III.2 of~\cite{hormander:1}).
 It can be extended to all $z \in \CC$ by defining for $n \in \NN$,

 We also define for $r \geq 0$ and $z \in \CC$ the distributions

+where $\psi$ denotes the Digamma function.
 Note that $h_{-2} = -{(\uppi^2r^4)}^{-1}$ and $h_{0} = 1/{(2\uppi^2r^2)}^{-1}$.
-The (homogeneous) distributions defined above are discussed in more detail in Sect.~\ref{sec:homogeneous}, although without the constant length scale~$\mu$.
+Further details about these functions can be found in the appendix (Sect.~\ref{sec:homogeneous}), although without the constant length scale~$\mu$.
 Tacitly, the so defined distributions and the resulting regularization scheme depend on $\mu$.

 We make the Ansatz (equivalently either in position or momentum space with relations analogous to~\eqref{eq:G-Fourier} and~\eqref{eq:G-Fourier-inv})

 where we fix the lowest order parameters to

 We wish to find coefficients $\alpha_\bullet$, $\beta_\bullet$ and $\gamma_\bullet$ such that the two constraints